HW2: Bayesian GLMs#

 Problem 3d#

-Implement a Gibbs sampler for this binomial generalized linear mixed model using PG augmentation.
+Implement a Gibbs sampler for this hierarchical binomial GLM using PG augmentation.
 Run the sampler and make the following plots:

 A trace of the log joint probability